557 attributed reviews in the last 3 years

-You can see our Excel courseware, exercises, venues and blogs at our main Excel page.
+You can see our Excel courseware, exercises, venues and blogs at our main Excel training courses page.
 This page shows you what our different Excel courses cover.

 Our one-day introduction to Excel course will show beginners in Excel how to create basic spreadsheets like this:

-We run a two-day training course called Advanced Excel, although in truth it's more intermediate-cum-advanced.
-The course covers all of the useful features in Excel which a basic user could not be expected to stumble across.
+Our two-day Advanced Excel course aims to covers all of the useful features in Excel which a basic user could not be expected to stumble across.

 One of the functions covered on our advanced two-day course: VLOOKUP.